-A nursing diagnosis is the part of the nursing process and is a clinical judgment about individual, family, or community experiences/responses to actual or potential health problems/life processes.
-Nursing diagnosis is developed, based on data obtained during the nursing assessment.
-An actual nursing diagnosis presents a problem response, present at time of assessment, whereas a medical diagnosis identifies a disorder.
+It is one of the branch of the nursing process which is based on clinical judgment about an individual or family’s experiences to actual or potential health problems.
+It is done as per the basis of data obtained during the assessment.
+The actual diagnosis discovers the problem present at time of assessment, whereas a medical diagnosis identifies the disorder.

 - Track 1-2Clinical judgment

 - Track 1-3Nursing assessment